April 26, 2010 | Backgrounder on International Law

 The United States should become party to a treaty only if it advances U.S. national interests.
 The U.S. should be especially wary of international conventions that require complex domestic regulation and enforcement by the federal government.
 U.S. national interests in the context of the Disabilities Convention may be characterized in both foreign and domestic terms: Would becoming a party to the treaty serve U.S. interests within the international community, and would joining advance the cause of Americans with disabilities?

-Laws Protecting the Rights of Americans with Disabilities
+U.S. Laws Protecting the Rights of Americans with Disabilities

 From a purely public diplomacy calculus, one can argue that the United States will enhance its reputation within the international community by holding itself to a high standard of human rights.
 However, in the case of the Disabilities Convention, the United States already has effective legislative measures in place to protect the rights of the disabled.